-In this case, Donald Trump Jr., the president’s son and campaign surrogate, plans to travel across the Sunshine State with Jorge Masvidal, a professional mixed martial artist whose father fled Cuba when he was a teenager, and Maximo Alvarez, a Miami businessman who fled Cuba with his family and delivered one of the Republican National Convention’s most moving speeches.
+In this case, Donald Trump Jr., the president’s son and sell my house fast jacksonville campaign surrogate, plans to travel across the Sunshine State with Jorge Masvidal, a professional mixed martial artist whose father fled Cuba when he was a teenager, and Maximo Alvarez, a Miami businessman who fled Cuba with his family and delivered one of the Republican National Convention’s most moving speeches.

 Cartoons on the 2020 Election

-It’s an attempt to peel off even a handful of voters in a crucial state that Trump won by just 1.2 percentage points out of more than 9 million votes cast in 2016 – and one that remains tightly contested today.
+It’s an attempt to peel off even a handful of voters in a crucial state that Trump won by just 1.2 percentage points out of more than 9 million votes cast in 2016 – and one that We buy houses Jacksonville remains tightly contested today.

 Though former Vice President Joe Biden enjoys a much wider margin of support from Hispanic voters than Trump, the president has been chipping away at that lead in Florida, in large part thanks to the support of Cuban Americans, who traditionally support conservative Republican candidates and who are distrusting of socialist policies.